telerik/maui-docs/installation/windows/visualstudio-extensions.md

 ---
 title: Visual Studio Extensions
 page_title: Visual Studio Extensions
 description: "Check our detailed documentation article for the Visual Studio Extensions on Windows.
-Find all you need to know about installing and using "
+Find all you need to know about installing and using Telerik UI for .NEТ MAUI VS Extensions."
 tags: maui, dotnet maui, microsoft maui, telerik maui, nuget, ui for .net maui
-slug: vs-extensions
+position: 2
-position: 40
+slug: visualstudio-extensions
 ---

 # Visual Studio Extensions